 It is Jeff Kent’s sixth time on the ballot, he was on 14.5% of the writers ballots last year.
 His vote totals: 16.7, 15.2, 14.0, 16.6 and 16.7.
 I don’t think he’s going to make it.
 I think he’s borderline deserving, but if he went into the Hall and Bonds didn’t I’d chew off an arm.

 Kent had a very good 17 season career that started with the Blue Jays.
 He was traded in the middle of his rookie season to the Mets for David Cone.
-We can't complain too much, we won the World Series that year.
+We can’t complain too much, we won the World Series that year.
 He was pretty good for the Mets.
-He was traded to the Indians in the middle of the 1996 season.
-After that season he was part of a big trade between the Indians and Giants.
+He was traded to Cleveland in the middle of the 1996 season.
+After that season he was part of a big trade between Cleveland and the Giants.
 It was with the Giants he became a star.
 After San Francisco he went to the Astros and Dodgers.

 In total he played 2298 games, hit 377 home runs, had 1518 RBI with a .290/.356/.500 slash line.
 Not bad for a middle infielder.
 He won the NL MVP in 2000, played on 5 All-Star teams and won 4 Silver Slugger awards.
 He had more than 100 RBI 8 times (helped along by opponents intentionally walking Barry Bonds).

 His stats took a good leap forward in his age 30 season, his second year with the Giants.
 Maybe it was watching Bonds and seeing how to turn on a pitch.
 Before his age 30 season he had 107 home runs.
 From age 30 on, 270.
 I don’t remember hearing rumors about PEDs.

 He also didn’t get along with Bonds, which is a bit of a plus in my book, though he really didn’t have to be such a jerk about it.
 It seemed, like his dislike of Bonds had a lot to do with jealousy.